An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

-The goal of optimal state estimation is to characterize the posterior states using a system of stochastic differential equations (SDEs), known as the optimal nonlinear filter or smoother equations, depending on whether we condition on current observations or the entire observational period, respectively.
-In general, without making specific assumptions about the structure of the processes $\vh$ and $\vx$, determining $\ee{\vh|\cF_t^\vx}$ is challenging.
-Nevertheless, the conditional Gaussian nonlinear system (CGNS) has a key advantage in its conditional Gaussianity of the posterior distributions, which can be written down using closed analytic formulae.
-Note that the classical Kalman-Bucy filter \cite{kalman1961new} is the simplest example of a CGNS \cite{liptser2001statisticsII}.
-Despite the conditional Gaussianity, these coupled systems remain highly nonlinear and the associated marginal and joint distributions are highly non-Gaussian, which allows the systems to capture many realistic turbulent features.
+The goal of optimal state estimation is to characterize the posterior states using a system of stochastic differential equations (SDEs), known as the optimal nonlinear filter or smoother equations depending on whether we condition on current observations or the entire observational period, respectively.
+In general, without making specific assumptions about the structure of the processes $\vh$ and $\vx$, determining $\ee{\vh|\cF_{T'}^\vx}$ is challenging.
+CGNSs resolve this by having the key advantage of conditional Gaussian posterior distributions, which can be written down using closed analytic formulae.
+The linear state-observation system filtered by the classical Kalman--Bucy filter \cite{kalman1961new, bucy1987filtering} is the simplest example of a CGNS \cite{liptser2001statisticsII, chen2016nonlinear}.
+Despite the conditional Gaussianity, these coupled systems remain highly nonlinear, with the associated marginal and joint distributions being highly non-Gaussian, which allows the systems to capture many realistic turbulent features.